abrabah/joyled/readme.md

 JoyLED
 =======

-Arduino code that is used to control a WS2812 RGB led with a joystick
+Arduino code for controlling a WS2812 RGB led with a joystick